eng-aomar/ErrorMessagesAPI/README.md

 Moreover, Kubernetes also allows us to scale the stateless application at runtime by defining the **ReplicaSet**, where it automatically scale the number of pods with that number.

+---
 # 9- Disposability
 *Maximize robustness with fast startup and graceful shutdown*. <br />
 The different instances of our application are disposable, which means that they can started or stopped at any moment.
 This actually facilitate the scalability and deployment for the application.
-This is achieved in out application when we use **volumes**, storing long-term persistent data outside the container (in an external-to-Docker database, in Docker volumes) means that we can desdtriy any container without affecting the user experienceز
+This is achieved in out application when we use **volumes**, storing long-term persistent data outside the container (in an external-to-Docker database, in Docker volumes) means that we can desdtriy any container without affecting the user experience.

+Pods in K8S are considered stateless ephemeral objects, they can be stopped, started, and deleted gracefully, without the knowledge of the end-users.

+---
 # 10- Dev/prod parity
 *Keep development, staging, and production as similar as possible.*